 Establishing reference in real-time is a fundamental component of language learning.
 With this study, we aimed to develop and validate the first measures of young ASL learners’ real-time language comprehension skills and explore the links between these skills and age, vocabulary, and hearing status.
 There are three main findings from this work.

 The first main finding was that, like children learning spoken language (Fernald et al., 1998), young ASL learners' show measurable age-related improvement in the efficiency with which they processed language.
-All of the target signs were familiar to children; yet older children more quickly and accurately identified the correct referents than younger childrenprovides additional evidence that ASL acquisition in native contexts follows a strikingly similar developmental path as children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
+Even in ASL-learning 2-year olds, looking to the target picture occurred rapidly, with few looks to the distracter.
+After establishing reference, signers tended to return to fixate the central signer.
+All of the target signs were familiar to children; yet older children more quickly and accurately identified the correct referents than younger children, were less likely to fixate the unlabeled picture and shifted more rapidly back to the information source.
+Evidence of these striking developmental changes provides additional evidence that ASL acquisition in native contexts follows a strikingly similar developmental path as children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
 Moreover, this is the first study to show that real-time ASL comprehension skills are linked to early development.
 Prior work on the developmental trajectories of deaf children has relied on aspects of language production, often because production is easier to see, making it easier to measure.
 However, it is a well-known phenomenon in language acquisition that comprehension tends to precede production (see Clark, 2009).
 By developing a precise measure of real-time ASL comprehension, we have provided a tool that can measure children's language skills earlier in development.